Creating Your Own L2 Rollup Testnet¶

 cd ~/opbnb/op-node

-Run op-node as miner (sequencer)¶
+Run op-node in miner mode¶

 ./bin/op-node \